-The NFSA's procedures and legal powers in connection with infringement are described in Virkemiddelbruk ved tilsyn (administrative rules concerning infringement procedures), 3rd Edition amended 28 October 2014.
+The NFSA's procedures and legal powers in connection with infringement are described in Virkemiddelbruk ved tilsyn (administrative rules concerning infringement procedures), amended on 25 October 2019.

-In the event of non-compliance, the NFSA has under the Food Act the legal authority to make the necessary administrative decisions to ensure compliance..
-This includes prohibiting imports, exports and marketing, and ordering withdrawal from the market, isolation, euthanasia, destruction, rejection, restrictions, labelling or special treatment.
-Furthermore, orders may be issued requiring the implementation of special cleansing and disinfection procedures or the closure of premises.
+In the event of non-compliance, the NFSA has under the Food Act the legal authority to make the necessary administrative decisions to ensure compliance.
 The NFSA also has the authority to impose coercive fines until compliance is achieved.